williamsni14463/MMBC-Actuator-PLC/experiments/sensor_thermal_response_test.md

 | 37     | GPIO26 | Plunge trigger (bridge to GND) |
 | 39     | GND  | Trigger return |

-**Make sure OpenPLC is not running with the "Raspberry Pi" hardware layer active** — that config hijacks the SPI pins this script needs.
-See [Known Issues #1](../issues/KNOWN_ISSUES.md).
-Easiest fix: just stop the runtime entirely before running this test, since it isn't needed.

 ---

 ## 5. Software